Getting Divorced? Prepare for These Changes to Your Social Life.

 Thinking About Divorce?
 Get Help.

 If you are thinking about getting divorced, or if your spouse wants a divorce, talk with a family law attorney first.
 At Setzer Law Firm, our experienced lawyers work hard to make the process as easy as possible, knowing from experience that divorce is never easy for any of the parties involved.
-From our offices in Southlake and Trophy Club, Texas, we serve individuals throughout Tarrant County and beyond.
+From our offices in Colleyville and Trophy Club, Texas, we serve individuals throughout Tarrant County and beyond.